bru32/MetSelect-SNAG-List/SNAG_17.md

 ##### BZ - Inland Unit
 ##### BC - Coastal Unit

-Give the option to select whether the user would like to select an inland or coastal unit, default being inland On the Blizzard units, as it is the only unit with this option
+Give the option to the user whether they would like to select an inland or coastal unit, default being inland

+Option only suitable for the Blizzard units, as it is the only unit with this option

+Coastal to be used up to an altitude of 250m above sea level